m4n3dw0lf/pythem/README.md

 [*] brute-force		Start a brute-force attack.

-(Should be called after setting target and wordlist file path)
+(Should be called after setting a target and a wordlist file path)

 arguments:

  ssh		| ip address as target
- url		| url (with http:// or https://) as target webform	| url (with http:// or https://)as target
+ url		| url (with http:// or https://) as target webform	| url (with http:// or https://) as target

   examples: